-The number of trips generated by entertainment/public activity has increased by 25-30% and having only accounted for less than 1 in 7 leisure trips in 1995, by 2014 it accounted for more than 1 in 5 of all leisure trips.
-There has been a 40% decrease in trips generated by sport/participation.
-Whilst there has been a 15% fall in trips generated by holiday stays, this is proportionate to the fall rate of all trips.
+The number of trips generated by entertainment/public activity has increased by 25-30% and having only accounted for less than 1 in 7 leisure trips in 1995, by 2018 it accounted for more than 1 in 5 of all leisure trips.
+There has been a decrease of over 40% in trips generated by sport/participation.

-The breakdown in different categories casts light on some interesting light on how leisure related trips are changing.
+The breakdown in different categories casts an interesting light on how leisure related trips are changing.
 In particular, there are substantially fewer trips to see friends, either at home or elsewhere.
-This 30% fall could be driven by enhanced social mobility through social media interaction and applications like Facetime and Skype.
+This fall could be driven by enhanced social mobility through social media interaction and applications like Facetime and Skype.